d-bl/GroundForge-help/docs/snow-mix/index.md

 so blob number 7 of (B) is split in 7 and 8 for (C).
 Note in the captions that splitting this last stitch changes a left twist in a right blob into a right twist i na left blob.
+See also _under even number of stitches_ for another solution.

 The diagrams (B) and (C) also have different content for the yellow blob 2 and pink 4.
 It might be a personal preference which of the two solutions